 Mediation Now offers free support and advice for parents who live separately.
 After an initial assessment meeting, the Changing Lives Now course is run over four 1.5 hour sessions, where we focus on communication and conflict management skills.
 You will also learn how children react to separation and how to minimise the long term effects, by gaining useful tools and tips to help them through it.

-The sessions will be run by one of our experienced mediators, who is also a family law specialist.
-No one else will be there except the course leader, you and the other parent, so you are free to focus on
+The sessions will be run by one of our experienced Mediators, who is also a family law specialist.
+No one else will be there except the course leader, you and the other parent, so you are free to focus on your children.

 Our experience in family law also means that we can help you sort out child maintenance, so that you don’t have to use the CSA / CMOptions